ed-lau/jcast/README.md

 #### FASTA output
-JCAST outputs FASTA databases which can be further filtered and combined using any scripting languages, or can be used directly for database search in virtually any shotgun proteomics database search engines (e.g., SEQUEST, Crux/Tide, MS-GF+)
+JCAST outputs FASTA databases which can be further filtered and combined using any scripting languages, or can be used directly for database search in virtually any shotgun proteomics database search engines (e.g., SEQUEST, Crux/Tide, Maxquant, MS-GF+).

 JCAST may output the following FASTA files (note depending on the used settings and input files, not all FASTA files may be present):